craigerskine/openemu.org-11ty/README.md

 ### :memo: Posting news

 - Create a `.md` file in `./_site/news/`
-  - File name form should be `YYYY-MM-slug`
+  - File name format should be `YYYY-MM-slug`
-- Use fronmatter at the top of the file:
+- Use frontmatter at the top of the file:
 ```md
 ---
 title: My news post